dai-shi/katachidraw/README.md

 ## What is this

-There are two aspects: User perspective and developer perspective
+There are two aspects: User's perspective and developer's perspective

 ### What is this for users

 This is a drawing tool that can produce an SVG file.
-It's primary for mobile, but works for desktop too.
+It's primarily for mobile, but works for desktop too.
-One of the goal is to draw freely and create smoother shapes.
+One of the goals is to draw freely and create smoother shapes.

 Visit <https://katachidraw.vercel.app/> in your browser.